Louis Brandeis Supreme Court nomination: Aftermath

 Brandeis was sworn in as an associate justice on June 5, 1916, becoming the first Jewish member of the court.
 His investiture (swearing-in) ceremony was noted to have drawn a large and distinguished attendance in comparison to those that had recently preceded it.
 For his investiture, the Supreme Court chamber was filled with spectators, including several Cabinet members, members of the U.S. Senate, and members of the U.S. House of Representatives.
 Brandeis' confirmation was regarded as a significant victory for President Wilson, who remarked, "I never signed any commission with such satisfaction as I signed his."
 Brandeis joining the court as its first Jewish justice is regarded to be a milestone in Jewish American history.
-It was also perhaps a milestone marking the start to an end political leaders blocking the appointment of Jews from being appointed to higher political positions.
+It was also perhaps a milestone marking the start to an end political leaders blocking the appointment of Jews to higher political positions.

 Brandeis served on the court for twenty-three years.
 On the court, Brandeis continued to be a strong voice for progressivism.
 He is widely regarded as being among most important and the most influential justices in the history of the United States Supreme Court, often being ranked among the very "greatest" justices in the court's history.
 Upon his 1939 retirement from the court, The New York Times, which had so strongly opposed his nomination, issued great praise to his tenure on the court, hailing him as, "one of the great judges of our times."